Horse Browser

 Normal Browsers aren't built for neurodivergent minds.

 You think forty open tabs is your fault.
 It isn't.
-Tabs assume strong working memory and linear thinking — neither of which ADHD brains have.
+Tabs assume strong working memory and linear thinking.
+ADHD and AuDHD brains have neither.
 The cognitive tax compounds all day.

 Forty-seven open tabs